About

 The third priority is building an AI-powered guidance platform for federal defendants and their families–a population currently underserved by existing resources.

-Every unit produces a deliverable.
-Every deliverable is assessed against five criteria: clear thesis, evidence-based, counterarguments addressed, mechanically sound, and audience-appropriate.
+Every unit produces a deliverable, and I evaluate them against five criteria: a clear thesis, evidence-based, counterarguments addressed, mechanically sound, and audience-appropriate.
 Each criterion has a specific test that produces a verifiable result.
 Deliverables undergo teach-back testing and peer review.
-Work assessed without external review is given provisional status until a reviewer becomes available.
+Work assessed without external review receives provisional status until a reviewer becomes available.

 I have allocated approximately 2,935 to 4,010 hours across the curriculum.
 The full master document–including the research protocol, curriculum architecture, reading list, and assessment standards–is available on my website, salvadorcastaneda.com.
-I also intend to pursue any educational programming offered at my designated facility, including vocational training and all First Step Act-approved Evidence-Based Recidivism Reduction programs available.
+I also intend to pursue any educational programming offered at my designated facility, including vocational training and all available First Step Act-approved Evidence-Based Recidivism Reduction programs.

 Transportation